pcarioufr/datadog-flask-redis-sandbox/README.md

 ## Overview

-A dummy webapp, where users click on buttons and things happen.
+A dummy webapp, where users click a button and things happen.
 Instrumented with Datadog for Metrics, RUM, Logs and Traces.

 ![app overview](/app.png)

 **Flask** handles cookie-based authentication, web page template rendering and some back-end plumbery.

-When users click in **Browser**
-* the left-hand-side big button: it increments a click-counter for that user, stored in **Redis**.
+Clicking the big button increments a counter for that user, stored in **Redis**.
+But it may fail, and run take 100s of milliseconds to run.
-* the right-hand-side big button: it has 50% chance to generate a 500 error.

-The webapp comes with a basic collection of Datadog assets (Monitors only at the moment), deployable through a wrapped and dockerized [Terraform CLI](https://developer.hashicorp.com/terraform/cli/commands).
+The webapp comes with a basic collection of Datadog Monitors and Dashboards, deployable through a wrapped and dockerized [Terraform CLI](https://developer.hashicorp.com/terraform/cli/commands).

 ## How To